dddrrreee/cs140e-24win/labs/9-device-int/README.md

   5. Ideally: You have the basic `sw_uart_get8` interrupt working and can send back and forth.

+Run the autograder.
+Make sure you have the right PROGS and COMMON_SRC in all of the makefiles

 There are a ton of [EXTENSION](./EXTENSIONS.md).
 We actually have a bunch that are not written, so ask if you want :).